BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## Toolhelp32ReadProcessMemory

 Toolhelp32ReadProcessMemory is not a standard or recognized Windows API function.
-It appears to be a misinterpretation or a combination of two separate functions, Toolhelp32Snapshot and ReadProcessMemory, as I mentioned earlier.
+It seems to be a confusion or combination of two distinct functions: Toolhelp32Snapshot and ReadProcessMemory.

-If you want to read the memory of a different process for cybersecurity or penetration testing purposes, you can use ReadProcessMemory.
-Here's an example of how to use ReadProcessMemory to read the memory of another process:
+To read the memory of a different process for cybersecurity or penetration testing purposes, you can use ReadProcessMemory.
+Here’s an example of how to use ReadProcessMemory to read the memory of another process:

 [Learn Microsoft Link](https://learn.microsoft.com/en-us/windows/win32/api/tlhelp32/nf-tlhelp32-toolhelp32readprocessmemory)